NatanBiesmans/Bitscope-java-API/README.md

 Currently the API is in alpha.
 This means there are quite a lot of bugs, missing functionalities and of cource incomplete code.

 Check the Main.java in order to see the example code.
-The output of the scope is an array of doubles representing the voltages.

 Working:
 -scope
 	* get voltage graph array